oseughu/larashortlink/README.md

 - Additionally, the URL **`https://larashortlink.oseughu.com/{shortCode}`** redirects to the original url using the shortCode from the `short_url`.

 You can use Postman or any other API testing tool to test the endpoints.
+I would recommend [Bruno](https://usebruno.com) which I use in my daily workflow.

 ## Requirements